Vegan in Tokyo

 Here, you can enjoy some authentic Japanese cuisine alongside one of the most beautiful cities in the world.
 Alongside its classic kissaten cafes, you can find vegan haunts such as QK Cafe, which also has vegetarian and gluten-free options with a traditional bento selection.

-At Kamakura Kaikan Cafe & Shop Guri, you can find a vegan-friendly menu here that’s drived from Buddhism.
-They also offer dishes that are inspired with traditional ingredients.
+At Kamakura Kaikan Cafe & Shop Guri, you can find a vegan-friendly menu here that’s derived from Buddhism.
+They also offer dishes that are inspired by traditional ingredients.

 Read my article on how to travel to Kamakura from Tokyo.